Attract The Right Job Or Clientele:

 From these two branches, there are many different types of UX research.
 Some might not affect your business’s success, but others can be the best thing that happened to it.
 It is why the first thing you must do is figure out which method to use.

-Picking the most suitable research method for your brand
+Picking the most suitable research method and trends for your brand

 Maze’s user research method guide, an excellent place to learn more about the most common methods, makes the following statement: